codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 ## Specify inputs when starting builds with API

-Builds for workflows which have **required inputs** (i.e. inputs without default values) cannot be started without specifying values for those inputs.
+Builds for workflows which have inputs without default values cannot be started unless values for those inputs are specified.
 This also applies when starting builds using [API](/rest-api/builds/#start-a-new-build).

 Build input values can be specified via API using the `inputs` field in the start build request payload, where the `inputs` value is an JSON `object` whose keys correspond to input IDs.